 Join us on Wednesday, March 4th at 6:30 at Jani Restaurant in Wantagh.
 The sign up sheet is in the Narthex.

 Boy Scout Troop 323 & 776 will serve as the Lay Leader in the Boy Scout Sunday worship service on February 2, 2020.
 Following worship a pancake brunch will be served to the Congregation by the Boy Scouts.

 Sunday Supper at Six March 24th.
 6-8pm in the fellowship hall of the Massapequa Church, 150 Pittsburgh Avenue.

-Members, friends and family of our merging congregations are invited to attend, Children are always welcome.
-We will be playing Bingo after dinner.
-Each attendee is asked to bring a $1 scratch off card to be used as a prize for the3 Bingo winners.
+Members, friends and family of our congregations are invited to attend.
+Children and grandchildren are always welcome.
+We will be playing bingo after dinner.
+Each attendee is asked to bring a dollar scratch off card to be used as a prize for the Bingo winners.
 Please bring a covered dish of your choice.
-Sharon Slade and her friends Keith and Jean will provide the setup, beverages and desserts for this dinner.
-Please RSVP to Sharon at 516-249-8567.
+Joan & Joe Tischner will provide the setup, beverages and desserts for this dinner.
+Please RSVP to Joan at 516-819-0525.

 Sunday Supper at Six – February 24th.
 6-8pm

 Join us for Sunday Supper at Six, February 24, 2019 from 6 to 8 pm at the Presbyterian Community Church of Massapequa.
 Attendees will enjoy dinner by candlelight and music in the Fellowship Hall.
 Please bring your favorite DVD and dish of your choice.
 Set up, dessert and beverages will be provided.

 Beginning January 27th. following worship Pastor Lou will conduct a three Sunday membership class that will meet after the morning service.
 If you know anyone who would like to be a member, please talk to them about joining this class.